-- A. The Group expects to settle the liability in its normal operating cycle. - B. The Group holds the liability primarily for the purpose of trading. - C. The liability is due to be settled within twelve months after the reporting period. - D. The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- A. The Group expects to settle the liability in its normal operating cycle. - B. The Group holds the liability primarily for the purpose of trading. - C. The liability is due to be settled within twelve months after the reporting period. - D. The Group does not have the right to defer settlement of the liability for at least twelve months after the end of the reporting period. - (7) Cash and cash equivalents